apache/incubator-brooklyn/usage/archetypes/quickstart/src/brooklyn-sample/src/main/assembly/files/README.txt

 In the console, you can access the catalog and deploy applications to configured locations.

-In this sample application, `--cluster` and `--single` are supported as <--type>, or leave it blank to have nothing launched.
-(These sample classes will be in the catalog.)
+In this sample application, `--cluster` and `--single` are supported in place of `--WHAT`, corresponding to sample blueprints in the project.
+This can be left blank to have nothing launched; note that the blueprints can be launched at runtime via the GUI or API.

 Use `./start.sh help` or `./start.sh help launch` for more detailed help.